HendrixString/sfly-quest/README.md

 harder, but might be more efficient). your call.

 ### Pit should be inside a very humble activity
-* the activity should have a pit layout inside and a button to add a point into pit.
+* the activity should have a pit layout inside and a button to add a point into pit. every new point that is added by this button should be added at the origin axis (0, 0) coordinate.
 * `Pit` should start with 5 different initial points.

 ### illustration of Pit